-This journal aims to publish articles which communicate the development of engineering innovations, report on engineering design, describe advances in engineering education, provide examples of open engineering in practice or innovations in the conduct of open engineering, and critical examinations of the impacts of the engineering practice on communities and populations around the world.
+This journal aims to publish articles which communicate the development of engineering innovations, report on engineering design, describe advances in engineering education, provide examples of open engineering in practice or innovations in the conduct of open engineering, the state of open practices and open access publishing within engineering, and critical examinations of the impacts of the engineering practice on communities and populations around the world.
 Within this framework, we welcome the submission of articles describing all aspects of the engineering process, from project selection to post-implementation evaluation.

 Instructions for Authors

 The Journal of Open Engineering is a peer-reviewed, online journal devoted to open engineering and its applications.
 All articles start as an unreviewed "preprint" which has yet to undergo formal review process and are instead spot-checked by the editorial staff to ensure the content matches the scope of the journal before seeking out reviewers.
 Authors are encouraged to assist with identifying appropriate reviewers for their work and communicating this to the editor.